evenmillz/evenmillz/README.md

 ## 🤝 Seeking Alignment

-I'm not looking for attention—I'm looking for **alignment**.
+I'm not looking for attention.
+I'm looking for **alignment**.
 With people, teams, and missions that move the world forward.

-If you're building something that matters, if you value intentional development over rushed delivery, if you understand that the best technology serves something greater than itself—let's connect.
+If you're building something that matters, if you value intentional development over rushed delivery, if you understand that the best technology serves something greater than itself...let's connect.

 📧 **Contact**: [evenmillz@icloud.com](mailto:evenmillz@icloud.com)
 💼 **LinkedIn**: [[linkedin.com/in/even-richardson](https://www.linkedin.com/in/wiseinvestment/)](https://linkedin.com/in/even-richardson)